sdmnh1/sdmnh1.github.io/README.md

 ## **Code Review**
 My review contains includes my analysis of all three artifacts, where I examine the existing application functionality, target areas for improvement, and provide a plan to enhance each artifact.
+Code review is an examination of the project’s source code, also known as a peer review.
+My approach involved a thorough evaluation of the code to find errors or opportunities for improvement.
+A code review is a necessary part of the software best practices because finding errors early in the software development lifecycle process saves time, reduces project costs, and promotes team interaction in a collaborative environment.
+Reviewing the three selected artifacts helped me apply strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science.

 [Code Review](https://youtu.be/6cdXHpRNkXQ)